Chillee/chillee.github.io/brrr_intro.md

 To understand what the memory bandwidth cost is, let's head back to our factory analogy.

-Although our factory is where we do the actual work, it's difficult to store large amounts of stuff at it.
+Although our factory is where we do the actual work, it's not suitable as a bulk storage unit.
 A large part of this is that since we're doing actual work here, all the storage is optimized for being fast to actually *use* (SRAM), instead of having a lot of it.

 So, where do we store the actual results and materials?
 The typical approach is to have a warehouse, probably somewhere where land is cheap and we have a lot of space (DRAM).
 Then, we can ship supplies to and from our factories (memory bandwidth).